Trofeo Luis Puig

 The Trofeo Luis Puig is a single-day road bicycle race held in Valencian Community, Spain.
 Originally named the Gran Premio Valencia, it was held annually (except for 1980) from the first edition in 1969 until 2005, in which year it was promoted to be a 1.1 event on the UCI Europe Tour.
 It was then not run for 16 years, until re-introduced under the name Clàssica Comunitat Valenciana 1969, as the opening event of the 2021 UCI Europe Tour as a race of 1.2 status.
-In 2023, the race was upgraded to category 1.1.
+In 2023, the race was upgraded to category 1.1. it is now named after Luis Puig, a prominent Spanish sports executive who server as president of the Union Cycliste Internationale.

-Spanish rider Vicente Mata died after being hit by a car in the 1987 edition of the race.
+Spanish rider Vicente Mata died after being hit by a motorist in the 1987 edition of the race.